samskivert/moped/README.md

 a great editor for me for the next eight years.

 Another simplification that Moped leverages is the growing popularity of [LSP].
-Instead of defining its own mechanism for language intellegince which was later adapted to work with LSP, Moped is designed to use LSP from the start.
+Instead of defining its own mechanism for language intelligence which was later adapted to work with LSP, Moped is designed to use LSP from the start.

 ## Try it